khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 ### discuss progress / clarifications
 - welcome Francesca and Maria - did you manage to catch up with the video I sent you?
-- would you like to present your progress with your portfolio overview e.g. link + TODO lists?
+- _would you like to present your progress with your portfolio overview e.g. link + TODO lists?_
-- do you have questions regarding your assignment?
+- _do you have questions regarding your assignment?_
 - if your GitHub account name is not your student number, [could you please amend it](https://youtu.be/5GQEf_5PSUs)?
 - you don’t need to fork the ‘CS220-AU-navigating-the-digital-world’ repo (it might confuse things)
 - please change the settings of your ‘notes’ repository to private if you haven’t yet
-- did anyone check my [VSC](https://youtu.be/taFSpPeHs0o) video?
-Is anyone planning to use it?
-Do you need more info?
+- _did anyone check my [VSC](https://youtu.be/taFSpPeHs0o) video_? _Is anyone planning to use it?
+Do you need more info?_

 <br>